Grumman EA-6B Prowler: 21st century

-In 2001, 124 Prowlers remained, divided between twelve Navy, four Marine, and four joint Navy-Air Force "Expeditionary" squadrons.
-A Joint Chiefs of Staff (JCS) staff study recommended that the EF-111 Raven be retired to reduce the types of aircraft dedicated to the same mission, which led to an Office of the Secretary of Defense (OSD) program memorandum to establish 4 land based "expeditionary" Prowler squadrons to meet the needs of the Air Force.
-Between 2004 and 2014, the U.S. Air Force augmented Navy Prowler units with Electronic Warfare Officers from the 388th and 390th Electronic Combat Squadrons assigned to the 366th Operations Group at Mountain Home AFB, Idaho.
+In 2001, 124 Prowlers remained, divided between 12 USN, four USMC, and four joint USN-USAF "Expeditionary" squadrons.
+A Joint Chiefs of Staff staff study recommended that the EF-111 Raven be retired to reduce the types of aircraft dedicated to the same mission, which led to an Office of the Secretary of Defense program memorandum to establish four land-based "expeditionary" Prowler squadrons to meet the needs of the Air Force.
+Between 2004 and 2014, the USAF augmented USN Prowler units with electronic warfare officers from the 388th and 390th Electronic Combat Squadrons assigned to the 366th Operations Group at Mountain Home AFB, Idaho.

-An EA-6B Prowler lands on the flight deck of the aircraft carrier USS George H.W.
-Bush (CVN 77).
+An EA-6B Prowler lands on the flight deck of the aircraft carrier USS George H. W. Bush (CVN 77).

-In 2007, it was reported that the Prowler had been used in counter improvised explosive device operations in the conflict in Afghanistan for several years by jamming remote detonation devices such as garage door openers or cellular telephones.
+In 2007, the Prowler reportedly had been used in counter-improvised explosive device operations in the conflict in Afghanistan for several years by jamming remote detonation devices such as garage-door openers or cellular telephones.
 Two Prowler squadrons were also based in Iraq, working with the same mission.
-According to Chuck Pfarrer in his book SEAL Target Geronimo, an EA-6B was also used to jam Pakistani radar and assist the 2 MH-60 Black Hawk stealth helicopters and 2 Chinook helicopters raiding Osama Bin Laden's compound in Operation Neptune Spear.
+According to Chuck Pfarrer in his book SEAL Target Geronimo, an EA-6B was also used to jam Pakistani radar and assist the two MH-60 Black Hawk stealth helicopters and two Chinook helicopters raiding Osama Bin Laden's compound in Operation Neptune Spear.